dsyou/FoodOrderSystem/README.md

 ##Running the aplication
 Once you have cloned the repository to your local machine, follow the directions below:
 1. Set the path into Food Excel file.

+##Using the aplication
-2. Execution of action depends on the user's choice.
+1. Execution of action depends on the user's choice.
 Depending on the entered value it is possible to navigate via appliaction view, make order and etc.
+3.